Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Budget-Additive Combinatorial Auctions

-\end{lemma} \begin{proof} Consider the time when, during a run of \cref{AlgoBAOff}, $e$ is added to $\Eplus$.
+\begin{lemma} For any buyer $b \in B$ and edge $e=\{b,i\}$ which is in $\Eplus$ with non-zero probability, we have that $ \PRO{e \text{ is safe for buyer } b \mid e = \{b,i\} \in \Eplus} \geq \nicefrac{1}{2}.$ \end{lemma} \begin{proof} Consider the time when, during a run of \Cref{AlgoBAOff}, $e$ is added to $\Eplus$.
 By construction, the algorithm only adds edges which are $R$-used and are being processed for the first time.
 Now, consider the next time when an edge $e'=\{b',i\}$ is being considered by the algorithm with weight $a$ which allows it to be allocated in $\Gs$.
 Now, if $e'$ is being processed for the second time, then it must be $R$-used and added to $\Gs$ (and thus, at this point, $i$ is removed from $I^S$).
-Thus, in this case, no other edge $e''=\{b'',i\}$ with value smaller than $r_e$ could be added to $\Eplus$, guaranteeing that both conditions of \cref{def:safeBA} are satisfied.
-In the case when $e'$ is processed for the first time, then, with probability $\nicefrac{1}{2},$ $e$ is $S$-used and added to $\Gs$, again guaranteeing that no other element of smaller weight is added to $\Eplus,$ and thus that the conditions of \cref{def:safeBA} are satisfied. \end{proof}
+Thus, in this case, no other edge $e''=\{b'',i\}$ with value smaller than $r_e$ could be added to $\Eplus$, guaranteeing that both conditions of \Cref{def:safeBA} are satisfied.
+In the case when $e'$ is processed for the first time, then, with probability $\nicefrac{1}{2},$ $e$ is $S$-used and added to $\Gs$, again guaranteeing that no other element of smaller weight is added to $\Eplus,$ and thus that the conditions of \Cref{def:safeBA} are satisfied. \end{proof} In the following lemmas, we relate the expected weight of $M$ with that of $E^+$.